keyy123/boilerplate-mochachai/test/notes.md

-## String Assertions
+## Object Assertions

-`isString()` test if the value passed in as a string `isNotString()` tests if the value passed in is not a string `include()` which is also an array assertion works on string in the same way but just looks for a substring in the actual value
-`notInclude()` checks if a substring is not within a actual string value `match()` checks if the actual value passed in matches the regex expression (2nd argument) `notMatch()` checks if actual value does not match regex expression
+`property()` checks that the object passed in has a specific property `notProperty()` checks that the object passed in does not have a specific property `typeOf()` checks if the object passed in matches the name (string ) of it's type `notTypeOf()` checks if object passed in does not match the string of it's type `instanceOf()`checks if obejct passed in is an instance of a constructor `notInstanceOf()`check if object passed in is not an instance of a constructor
 ```js

 ```